 Superclass of: E40 Legal Body

-Scope note: This class comprises any gatherings or organizations of E39 Actors two or more people that act collectively or in a similar way due to any form of unifying relationship.
+Scope note: This class comprises any named gatherings or organizations of two or more people that act collectively to produce some intentional result for which they can be collectively considered responsible.

-In the wider sense this class also comprises official positions which used to be regarded in certain contexts as one actor, independent of the current holder of the office, such as the president of a country.
-In such cases, it may happen that the Group never had more than one member.
+In the wider sense this class also comprises holders of official positions viewed collectively, which used to be regarded in certain contexts as one actor, independent of the current holder of the office, such as the president of a country.
+In such cases, it may happen that the E74 Group never had more than one member.

 A joint pseudonym (i.e., a name that seems indicative of an individual but that is actually used as a persona by two or more people) is a particular case of E74 Group.

-A gathering of people becomes an E74 Group when it exhibits organizational characteristics usually typified by a set of ideas or beliefs held in common, or actions performed together.
-These might be communication, creating some common artefact, a common purpose such as study, worship, business, sports, etc. Nationality can be modelled as membership in an E74 Group (cf. HumanML markup).
+A gathering of people becomes an E74 Group when it exhibits sufficient organizational characteristics to be collectively held responsible for actions performed together.
+These might be communication, creating some common artefact, a common purpose such as study, worship, business, sports, etc. Occasional groups and groups that are constituted as meetings, conferences, congresses, expeditions, festivals, fairs, etc, are examples of E74 Group as long as they are identified by a specific name, rather than a generic description of the gathering, and can act as a unit (such as by publishing their proceedings, or approving a report).
+These collective actions may be performed by representatives selected by the whole, rather than by all individual members acting together.

 Married couples and other concepts of family are regarded as particular examples of E74 Group.

 Examples:

-the impressionists

-the Navajo

-the Greeks

-the peace protestors in New York City on February 15 2003

-Exxon-Mobil
+Exxon-Mobil (E40)